jazzband/django-newsletter/README.rst

 * Write tests for: template syntax checking, ordering of articles in a message.
 * Extend subscription models to allow for mail deliverability feedback.
+* Refactor default contact email out of the templates.

 License
 =======